GernotAlthammer/buderus_ecomatic4000/README.md

 to the ESPHome directory of your Home Assistant.

+<h3 tabindex="-1" class="heading-element" dir="auto">Hardware</h3>
+An example of my hardware configuration ESP32 D1 Mini + RS232 module can be seen in the folder <a href="https://github.com/GernotAlthammer/buderus_ecomatic4000/tree/main/Example" rel="nofollow">Example</a>

 <h3 tabindex="-1" class="heading-element" dir="auto">Limitations</h3>
 The software only provides a sub-set of the available data.